mr-beerkiss/web-synth/README.md

 ## CREDITS

-Heavily influence by this blog post: https://cprimozic.net/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio/#overview.
+Heavily influenced by this blog post: https://cprimozic.net/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio/#overview.

 In fact all the meaningful code is a direct rip off.
 It's been a very valuable starting point for me on this journey!